Curriculum Vitae

 If Dad had lived longer and not gone bankrupt, he would have likely invested in my music studio.
 I wouldn’t have had to pay for and operate it by myself.
 I worked in banking a few years and then took a job at the Postal Service and invested in music and recording equipment with what I could save or get on credit.
 Dad encouraged me to become a Catholic priest.
 I enrolled at St. Vincent de Paul Seminary 1982-1986.
 He wanted me to write some beautiful new church music.
 I was up for that.
 But I had no orchestra to play it and no venue to earn from it, nor did the thought occur to me to profit from religion.
 So I led worship in some churches and groups for a while and that was about it.
 No major recordings ever came from my little back door studio, called Wisdom Studios.
 I thought maybe when I finally did retire, I could put some time into music again.
 I set my mind on retirement at a very young age for that reason.

 I was serious about religion, enough to forge my own path.
 My mother wanted me to be Presbyterian, like her.
 My dad wanted me to be Catholic, like him.
 A girlfriend I had wanted me to be Hindu, like her.
 I read a lot about each.
 I learned to meditate, and then I learned to pray the Catholic way.
 And when I met another gal I liked, she taught me to be charismatic, like her.
 Then when I finally did get married in 1990, my wife wanted me to be Pentecostal, like her.
 I just kept reading, and wherever people seemed to be right, I grew.
-From 1991-1995 I completed my masters degree at St. Michael Academy of Eschatology.
+From 1991-1995 I completed my Masters degree at St. Michael Academy of Eschatology.
 Their accreditation was with something like the Kentucky School of Accreditation.
 It was an Orthodox Seminary in a controversial jurisdiction, led by a controversial bishop.
-Not many people have masters degrees in eschatology, for whatever that’s worth.
+Not many people have Masters degrees in eschatology, for whatever that’s worth.
 Neither do they have mission letters from bishops commanding them to preach the message of Elijah to Protestants.

 How did that happen?
 I was very open-minded about Biblical interpretation.
 I asked questions and rarely condemned the other side in any setting.
 Perhaps I seemed too Protestant for my Orthodox bishop to consider me for a mission within Orthodoxy.
 If I had supported one institutional view or another, I might be able to use that degree to get a regular job.
 I was open to Biblical criticism.
 I was the kind of person that might give Bart Erhman and the documentary hypothesis a chance.
 The only place something like that would serve is in liberal academia.
 I also loved and taught first through third century Christian history as an adjunct professor at the seminary.